TomekSc/MeshSlicer/README.md

 _Reset origins_ - if selected, result meshes will get the origin set to their center.
 Otherwise they will have the same origin as source mesh to slice.

 _What to do with slicers_ - decides what happen to slicing planes after the operation is completed.
 Keep, Hide and Delete options are available.

+**Create Slicers:**
+Allows to create 1,2 or 3 perpendicular plane templates at world (0,0,0) position, they can be quickly used to slice an object.
+This step is not required to perform the slicing, you are free to generate the planes any other way.

+_Size of slicers_ - size of Blender units of generated slicers.

 **How to use:**
 1) Clone or Download the MeshSlicer.py file.